 Is 50 too old for a nose job?

 No, 50 is not too old for a nose job.
-Speak with your specialised plastic surgeon about any concerns about your age and having cosmetic surgery.
-They can check your eligibility for a rhinoplasty.
+Speak with your specialist plastic surgeon about any concerns about your age and having cosmetic surgery.
+They can check your eligibility.

 Is 52 too old for rhinoplasty?

-No, 52 is not too old for a rhinoplasty.
-You should be healthy enough to undergo surgery.
-Your specialised plastic surgeon will take down details of any chronic conditions you may have, as well as the medication you may be taking and suggest a temporary adjustment in your medication.
+No, 52 is not too old for a rhinoplasty, provided you are physically and mentally healthy enough to undergo surgery.
+Your specialist plastic surgeon will take down details of any chronic conditions you may have, as well as any medication you may be taking.
+They may suggest a temporary adjustment in your medication.
 Always follow your surgeon’s advice on rhinoplasty and medication.

 What are realistic expectations of a rhinoplasty?